bluecolor/nodejdbc/README.md

             connection.close()
 ```

-If you are lucky,this should print
+If you are lucky, this should print

 ```bash
 Result : Heads